Helping Orphans and Vulnerable Children in Southern Africa

 Leadership and Innovation Network for Collaboration in the Children’s Sector - LINC

 LINC, created in 2006, seeks to improve services to vulnerable children in South Africa.
-The LINC network is a fellowship of 100 strategic leaders in the children’s sector - from government, business, civil society and donor agencies - who are all committed to better serving children.
+The LINC network is a fellowship of 100 influential leaders in the children’s sector - from government, business, civil society and donor agencies - who are all committed to better serving children.
 Together their organisations reach about 11 million children.

 Before LINC, network members were not connected, often worked in parallel or even at cross-purposes and did not have support to enhance their leadership skills to be more effective in doing their work.
-LINC provides professional development, fosters greater collaboration and supports innovative changes that can be brought to scale to include the education, health and well being of children.
+LINC provides professional development, fosters greater collaboration and supports innovative changes that can be brought to scale to improve the education, health and well being of children.

 Through its ongoing work with the network, Synergos expects to be supporting systems changing work at the provincial and national level.